oceanum/zarrio/docs/source/cli.rst

 .. code-block:: bash

-    zarrify --help
+    zarrio --help

 To get help on a specific command:

 .. code-block:: bash

-    zarrify COMMAND --help
+    zarrio COMMAND --help

 Version Information
 -------------------

-To check the version of zarrify:
+To check the version of zarrio:

 .. code-block:: bash

-    zarrify --version
+    zarrio --version

 Convert Command
 ---------------